 Working hypotheses

-The deterioration property of most products is addressed in practice by various efforts for squeezing their life span from production till consumption.
-Hence, due to the complexity of SC systems, most SC model developers neglect the product deterioration property.
+The deterioration property of most products is addressed in practice by various efforts to reduce their life span between production and consumption.
+Hence, because of the complexity of SC systems, most SC model developers neglect the product deterioration property.

-We advocate that a hybrid approach which combines NLP relaxed modeling with existing algorithms and customized heuristics will pave the way for considering product deterioration in various types of SC models and consequently will significantly improve decision making.
+We argue that a hybrid approach that combines NLP relaxed modeling with existing algorithms and customized heuristics will pave the way for considering product deterioration in various types of SC models and consequently will significantly improve decision-making.